 Everybody says it… Work smart, not hard.

 Time is money, especially in the music industry.
-Those three days you spent relearning songs because you didn’t chart them could have been spent networking or practicing.
+Those three days you spent relearning songs because you didn’t chart them could have been spent networking or practising.

 Use your time wisely.

 It’s easy to let both your physical and mental health deteriorate when you’re busy.

 In an industry where image matters, you need to always look your best.
 Join a gym and eat well.

 Make sure you get plenty of sleep.
 You’re going to need as much energy as possible to survive the late nights and early mornings.